 You and Your Baby’s Health

 It is important for the health of you and your baby to have regular check-ups and evaluations during your pregnancy.
 The Family Birth Center welcomes private and University of Missouri Health Care physicians who have privileges at the MU Women’s and Children’s Hospital, so be sure to ask your doctor about delivering at the Family Birth Center.
-If you have not selected a physician yet, you can choose one of our Missouri OB/GYN Associates obstetricians, Smiley Lane OB/GYN obstetricians or one of our family medicine physicians.
+If you have not selected a physician yet, you can choose a physician at one of our three locations:

 Choosing a Doctor